0bvim/0bvim/README.md

 - **Cloud Computing:**
   - Basic understanding of **AWS** (Amazon Web Services) at the Practitioner level.

 I am always eager to learn new technologies and take on challenging projects.
-Feel free to explore my repositories and get in touch if you'd like to collaborate!

 ---